 - who at any time held an Indian Passport, or

-Can An NRI Buy Property In India?
+Can Foreigners Buy Property In India?

-But there is one exception under the Reserve Bank of India (RBI) regulation, that is an NRI cannot buy any agricultural land or plantation property in India.
+But there is one exception under the Reserve Bank of India (RBI) regulation, which is that an NRI cannot buy any agricultural land or plantation property in India.
 An NRI is also not allowed to buy a farmhouse in India.
 However, there is no restriction in the case of inheritance of such property.

 Can Any NRI Buy Properties In India?

 The Reserve Bank of India (RBI) has issued a circular that permits NRIs to purchase certain immovable properties in India.
-The investors do not need to obtain special permission from RBI, in case of residential or commercial properties.
+The investors do not need to obtain special permission from RBI, in the case of residential or commercial properties.